josquin-research-project/jrp-scores/README.md

 This repository contains digital music scores in the Humdrum data format from the [Josquin Research Project](http://josquin.stanford.edu).
-The primary web interface for these scores is http://josquin.stanford.edu which allows online searching and browsing these scores, conversions into other data formats, such as MIDI and graphical music scores, as well as interfaces to some online analysis tools.
+The primary web interface for these scores is http://josquin.stanford.edu which allows online searching and browsing, conversions into other data formats, such as MIDI and graphical music scores, as well as interfaces to some online analysis tools.
 These scores encompass music of the early Renaissance (*c*1420 to *c*1520), mostly representing the [Franco-Flemish School](http://en.wikipedia.org/wiki/Franco-Flemish_School) and are mainly intended from computational analysis.
 As a result only a few works include text/lyrics suitable for vocal performance.